This is some text inside of a div block.

 What change can I really make?

-If we think of changemaking like a spectrum, the different methods of making a difference come more into focus.
+If we think of changemaking like a spectrum, the different methods of making a difference become more clearly defined.
 Where do you see yourself at this moment?

 There are so many ways to be a changemaker in the world.
-Donating, volunteering, and raising awareness are all ways of giving back.
+Donating, organizing, volunteering, and raising awareness are all ways of giving back.
 This act of giving—our money, our time, our skills—is built into human nature.
-In fact, it’s essential for human happiness.
+In fact, it’s extremely good for your health, both mentally and physically.

-When we lean into the aspects of giving that makes for a significant—even joyful—experience, those who give will want to do it again and again.
+When we lean into the aspects of giving that make for a significant—even joyful—experience, those who give will want to do it again and again.
 It’s how change grows.

 I’m proud that Givebutter has become a home for changemakers, a place made for connecting people with causes and connecting causes with their communities.
 I truly believe that the biggest reason we’ve grown as quickly as we have is that we make giving a fun, social, and significant experience.
 We believe that everyone should have access to the best tools to enact change, which is why we’re free for changemakers, easy for donors, and meaningful for everyone involved.

-Wherever you are right now in your changemaker journey, I hope you’ll join the Givebutter Fam in the movement to power the next billion changemakers.
+Wherever you are right now in your journey, I hope you’ll join Givebutter in the movement to power the next billion changemakers.

 Get started